singularityhub/singularity-hpc/docs/index.rst

 Singularity Registry HPC (shpc) can be installed from pypi or directly from the repository.
 See :ref:`getting_started-installation` for installation, and then the :ref:`getting-started` section for using the client.
+You can browse modules avaiable at the `Singularity HPC Library <https://singularityhub.github.io/singularity-hpc/>`_.

 .. _main-support: